 |Survive and Save (plus additional assessment fees)||11 x 90 minute lessons||£88.00|

 Adult and Child

 Children must be accompanied in the water by an adult.
-Children should have received their first vaccinations prior to joining the class and be under 3 1/2 years of age.
+Children must be 2 1/2 years of age to join this class.
 The aim of the class is to introduce children to water and to develop basic water confidence.

 Children must be 3 1/2 years of age before joining this class.
 The aim of the class is to develop basic watermanship skills and confidence in the water.

 Children must be 4 1/2 years of age before joining this class.
 The class is for non-swimmers who need buoyancy aids in the water.
 The aim of this class is to develop independent movement in the water, basic watermanship skills and confidence.

 This class is for children who need a reduce amount of buoyancy aids, they need to be able to move forwards, backwards & sideways confidently in the water for 5m.
 Children should be at ease with the water on their faces and showered over head.
 The aim of the class is to continue to develop water confidence, watermanship skills and independent movement.
 Children need to have completed their NPTS Stage 1 Award.

 For children who can swim a minimum of 5m unaided on both their front and back using an alternating leg action and a paddle arm action.
 Children need to have completed their Stage 2 Award.

 For children who can swim 10m on their front and back using an extended arm action on their front and a back paddle arm action on their backs.
 Children need to have completed their Stage 3 Award and need to be confident in deep water.
 The aim of this class is to develop a strong leg action in all four strokes.
 It will also develop watermanship skills.